 - Possibility to use the smartphone as a controller

 - Missing Italian

 - Bugged key mapping

 You can download Droid4X from Official site

-4. Windroye: the configuration will make you fall asleep
+4. Windroye: the configuration will make you freak out

-Probably one of the lightest and most fluid of all the ones I've tried, but it will make you lose patience for the first configuration; you can choose whether to install it in English or in Chinese, but also by choosing the first language, at first start it will be all in Chinese!
+Probably one of the lightest and most fluid of all the ones I've tried, but it will make you lose patience for the first setup; you can choose whether to install it in English or Chinese, but also by choosing the first language, at the first start it will all be in Chinese!

 Therefore, among the various languages available to the Android system is Italian if you know the way - or helping you with another device - in a few minutes you will have a good emulator in Italian.